 received her master's degree in biomedical science

 holds a master's degree in health communication from Emerson College.
 She has 5 years experience as a medical writer and project manager in the pharmaceutical industry.

 is a freelance writer in food, health, nutrition, and parenting.
 She holds a master’s degree in nutrition communication from Tufts University and has been published in the

 Journal of Nutrition for the Elderly, as well as print and web-based consumer publications.
 She has also written cookbooks for the Arlington Food Pantry and the Massachusetts Department of Public Health.

 was an intern health writer for EBSCO Information Services' Health Library during the summer of 2006.
 Her responsibilities included writing various articles for Health Library.
-Jacquelyn is currently a junior at Brown University, pursuing bachelor's degrees in both community health and public policy.
-Jacquelyn also serves on the executive board of Brown University's Community Health Advocacy Program.
+Jacquelyn has bachelor's degrees in both community health and public policy from Brown University.
+Jacquelyn also served on the executive board of Brown University's Community Health Advocacy Program.

 Jennifer Rymaruk, MA